 Cold foods and drinks slow down digestion.
 Digestion works like a fire that cooks food.
 If you cool the fire, the food stops cooking.
 Therefore, contrary to popular belief, too many raw salads and cold smoothies can harm the digestive process.
 The best foods are lightly cooked or baked vegetables, grains, proteins and some fruits and nuts, as well as some raw salads (especially in warmer or hot climates).

-If someone is lacking energy and feels cold all the time, they need to avoid cold foods like cucumbers, watermelon etc.
+If someone is lacking energy and feels cold all the time, they need to avoid cold foods like cucumbers, watermelon etc. as those foods cool down the system.

 It is all about balance.
 Each person is different.